YohanesKiolol/dicoding-certification-3/README.md

 - Once the files are on your machine, open the dicoding-certification-3 folder in [Visual Studio Code](https://code.visualstudio.com/).

-- Install the dependencies with command
+- Install the dependencies with command:

 ```bash
 npm i or npm install